vilya/minipbrt/FILEFORMAT.md

 * If a CoordSysTransform directive uses a name that hasn't been defined yet, a warning (not an error) is reported and the current transform is left unchanged.
+* If a MediumInterface refers to an undefined medium name, an error is logged but parsing continues and the medium is left undefined.

 Redefining names:
 * Redefining a texture or material name causes a warning in PBRT, not an error.